 Blending is a computational process applied to the color values of the layer.
 It is performed on each color channel independently.
 For example, in an RGB color model, the red channel of the layer only blends with the red channel of its background.

 Layer blending can be applied to any 2D layer in a map or scene.
-It can also be applied to mosaic layers and subtype group layers but cannot be set on its sublayers.
+It can also be applied to subtype group layers but cannot be set on its sublayers.